Routific Competitors: 6 Alternatives for Your Delivery Route Planning

 As the delivery driver gets closer to a stop, a final notification is sent out, giving the customer a more specific time window.
 At this time, the customer can leave notes for the driver, such as instructions on where to park, the gate code, etc.

-With Circuit, delivery drivers can collect proof of delivery in two ways.
+With Circuit for Teams, your delivery drivers can collect proof of delivery in two ways.

 First, drivers can use their smartphones to collect a signature from the customer.
 The customer simply uses their finger to sign their name directly on the driver’s smartphone.